-Across all marketing channels – email, PPC, social media, etc. – the rates vary widely between separate industries.
+Across all marketing channels – email, PPC, social media, etc. – the CTR rates vary widely between separate industries.

 You may have noticed that your traffic fluctuates throughout the year.
-At times, demand for your product or service may seem much higher than others.
+At times, the demand for your product or service may seem much higher than others.

 Because in order to click on something, users need a reason.
-That’s your content’s job – to catch reader’s attention and pique their curiosity just enough for them to click.
+That’s your content’s job – to catch the reader’s attention and pique their curiosity just enough for them to click.